Arun Gawli: Early and personal life

-Arun Gawli was born in Pohegaon, Kopargaon, Ahmednagar district, Maharashtra, India.
+Arun Gawli was born in Pohegaon, Kopargaon, Ahmednagar, Maharashtra, India.
 Gawli first worked at Simplex Mills in Chinchpokli, then at Godrej & Boyce company in Vikhroli and later at Crompton Greaves in Kanjurmarg before working at gangster Parasnath Pandey's gambling den.
 He married Zubeida Mujawar, who became Asha Gawli after marriage and converted to Hinduism.
-She was a Member of the Legislative Assembly (MLA) for Maharashtra and they have five children: two sons and three daughters including Mahesh and Geeta, Yogita, Yatika Geeta is a first term ABS corporator from the Chinchpokli assembly constituency.
+She was a Member of the Legislative Assembly (MLA) for Maharashtra and they have five children: two sons and three daughters including Mahesh and Geeta, Yogita, Yatika Geeta is a first term ABS corporator from the Chinchpokli.
 Gawli's nephew Sachin Ahir is an MLA and is the former Maharashtra Minister of State for Housing.
 Gawli's uncle Hukumchand Yadav was a legislator from Khandwa in Madhya Pradesh.

 Criminal activities

 After working short stints as a factory worker at Simplex Mills Chinchpokli, Godrej & Boyce company Vikhroli and Crompton Greaves Kanjurmarg, Arun Gawli and his brother then started working for gangster Parasnath Pandey who ran a matka (gambling) and liquor den in Byculla.
 In 1977, gangsters Rama Naik and Babu Reshim teamed up and decided to form a joint Maharashtrian gang by uniting several individual gangsters from Central Mumbai suburbs of Agripada, Byculla, Mazgaon, Saat Rasta, Parel and Lalbaug.
 The new gang was called "Byculla Company" and the first mission was to eliminate gangsters like Kundan Dubey, Mohan Sarmalkar and Shashi Rasam, leader of the Cobra Gang.
 All of them were operating in Central Mumbai and both Rama Naik and Babu Reshim had a score to settle with them.

-Very soon other Maharashtrian gangsters from Central Mumbai like Sada Pawle, Kiran Walawalkar, Ganesh Bhosle alias Vakil, Chandrashekhar Mirashi, Ashok Choudhary alias Chhota Babu joined this new gang.

-When his friend from Crompton Greaves Sada Pawle joined this gang, Gawli was also quick to join the Byculla Company as he and Rama Naik were schoolmates and he also knew Babu Reshim through Dilip Prabhu who was the workers union leader at Crompton Greaves.
+Very soon other Maharashtrian gangsters from Central Mumbai like Sada Pawle, Kiran Walawalkar, Ganesh Bhosle alias Vakil, Chandrashekhar Mirashi, Ashok Choudhary alias Chhota Babu joined this new gang.When his friend from Crompton Greaves Sada Pawle joined this gang, Gawli was also quick to join the Byculla Company as he and Rama Naik were schoolmates and he also knew Babu Reshim through Dilip Prabhu who was the workers union leader at Crompton Greaves.
 More importantly, Gawli also had a score to settle with gangster Parasnath Pandey.
 Between 1977 and 1980, the Byculla Company first eliminated Shashi Rasam and his Cobra gang, followed by the murders of gangsters Parasnath Pandey, Mohan Sarmalkar and failed attempt on the life of Kundan Dubey who later fled from Mumbai.

-The big break for Byculla Company came when Dawood Ibrahim's elder brother Saabir was murdered in 1981 by Samad Khan, Amirzada and Alamzeb of the Pathan gang.
+The big break for Byculla Company came when Dawood Ibrahim's elder brother Shabir Ibrahim Kaskar was murdered in 1981 by Samad Khan, Amirzada and Alamzeb of the Pathan gang.
 Dawood pleaded with Rama Naik for help and offered a hefty ransom in return.
 Naik accepted the deal and the Byculla Company including Arun Gawli and Rama Naik were involved in the murder plan of Samad Khan, nephew of Karim Lala and heir to the Pathan gang in 1984.